-Unconstrained College Students (UCSD) dataset
+Unconstrained College Students (UCSS)

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-The UnConstrained College Students Dataset (UCSD) is a database comprising 16,000 photographs of approximately 1,700 students going about their lives at the University of Colorado, Colorado Springs, for the research and development of 'face detection and recognition research towards surveillance applications'.
+The UnConstrained College Students Dataset (UCSS) is a database comprising 16,000 photographs of approximately 1,700 students going about their lives at the University of Colorado, Colorado Springs, for the research and development of 'face detection and recognition research towards surveillance applications'.

 The photographs were taken secretly on 20 different days between February 2012 and September 2013 using a 'long-range high-resolution surveillance camera without their knowledge,' according to Professor Terry Boult, the University of Colorado computer scientist who led the project.